dk0m/HakuScan/README.md

 # ODMaster
-Simple Open Directory Scanner, Can Be Useful For Pentesting.
+An Open Directory Scanner Which Dumps SQL Files, Might be useful for pentesters.

 ## Installing Requirements
 ```